tom-halpin/pe-dojo-book/content/003c-design-thinking.md

 ![](assets/designthinking-nonlinearprocess.png)

 In this model, our understanding of the users' expectations are constantly being questioned and knowledge is constantly being acquired.
 This allows us to iteratively redefine a problem and identify alternative solutions.
-These might not be apparent with our initial understanding of the problem domain.
+These solutions might not have been apparent with our initial understanding of the problem domain.